iamdanielv/kb_gk61/learning.md

 I mostly use Linux and Windows for development and since I had a limited number of layers, I removed the Mac layers in favor of adding other layers to better suit my needs.

+## ⚠️ OUT OF DATE

+This document is out of date as I try new features etc. The source of truth should be the keymap.c file.

+I will come back aned edit this to match the keymap once I get a more stable keymap, right now it's changing too much. 😊

 ### Default Layer

 The default layer has to allow us ways of getting to all the other layers and have the most used keys.